Business Property Relief

-When determining the value of an estate’s assets and how much inheritance tax is due you, or your executors may be able to claim Business Property Relief which reduces the value of a business or its assets by either 100% or 50% so long as the business or asset is was held for more than two years from the date of transfer.
+A tax relief or discount that can be used to reduce how much inheritance tax is due on a deceased person’s estate.
+You or your executors may be able to claim business property relief on the value of a business or its assets, reducing them by either 100% or 50%, so long as the deceased held the business or asset for more than two years.

-The relief can be claimed when assets are transferred during your lifetime or under your will.
+Business property relief can be claimed when assets are transferred during your lifetime or under your will.
+The business must be “wholly or mainly” trading to qualify.

 Business Property Relief can be claimed at 100% on: